Basics

 Using the Assign Tag

-The assign tag is used to create a variable and assign it a value.
-This is similar to declaring a variable in many programming languages.
-The value can be a string, number, or any other data type.
+The assign tag is used to create a new variable and assign a value to it.
 Once assigned, the variable can be used throughout the template.
+The syntax for using assign is straightforward:

 Using the Capture Tag